IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/4-live-lambda.md

        However, you still have to wait for the update to occur in the cloud.
        Even if it's only a few seconds, it can still be frustrating.

+   - Check out the [Advantages](https://docs.sst.dev/live-lambda-development#advantages) section in docs.
+        - The docs say it supports Lambda "IAM permissions", but from what I can tell this isn't true.
+If I'm totally missing something and you're from the SST team, please correct me in the comments.

    - Uses AWS IoT, which is completely serverless.
 This means it's very cost effective.